glevinson/fundingAndMonitoringInfrastructure/README.md

 # Fundraising system
 There are 3 main components:

-1. ProjectMarketplace: ERC-721 compliant smart contract for project proposers to interact with
+1. 'ProjectMarketplace': ERC-721 compliant smart contract for project proposers to interact with
-2. Fundraising: ERC-20 compliant smart contract that represents a project's fundraise and is interacted with by investors
+2. 'Fundraising': ERC-20 compliant smart contract that represents a project's fundraise and is interacted with by investors
-3. Project NFTs: represents project and its ownership
+3. 'Project NFTs': represents project and its ownership

 ## How to use
 You can either interact with a mock system that I have deployed on the Ethereum Goerli testnet or deploy your own.